-Across the 2 week School of Re-construction we will be welcoming some fantastic key speakers.
+The 2 week School of Re-construction was headlined with some fantastic key speakers.

 Founder of BakerBrown, Climate Literacy Champion at the School of Architecture & Design University of Brighton